-A software Discovery Phase gives not just a detailed action plan of your project but also who is responsible, the deliverables laid out in chronological order, and the expected completion date.
+A software Discovery Phase gives not just a detailed action plan for your project but also who is responsible, the deliverables laid out in chronological order, and the expected completion date.

-Investing in discovery, the first stage in program development, has an incredible return on your business investment.
-The budget planning in the discovery phase limits budget exceeds and financial risks in developing a software or app.
+Investing in discovery, the first stage in program development has an incredible return on your business investment.
+The budget planning in the discovery phase limits budget exceeds and financial risks in developing software or apps.

 For example, creating a clickable prototype and gathering actionable feedback before the development starts, committing large sums of money to the venture.
 For budget-oriented companies, the choice should be obvious.